 The culture will tell you it’s because men are threatened by successful women and then leave it at that.
 But the real reason is far more nuanced.

-For one thing, educated successful women prefer to marry educated successful men.
+For one thing, educated successful women prefer to marry educated, successful men.
 They don’t tend to marry ‘down,’ as we say, because women are typically attracted to men who are either more educated than they are or who make more money than they do.
 And if there’s one thing we can’t change, it’s the law of attraction.

 Secondly, I don’t agree that men are threatened by successful women.
 I think smart, confident women turn men on just as much as smart, confident men turn women on.
-What men don’t like or want is when women use their power against them in a game of oneupmanship.
+What men don’t like or want is for women to use their power against them in a game of oneupmanship.
 That’s when the trouble starts.
 As clinical psychiatrist Paul Dobransky, M.D. wrote in response to my 2012 article “The War on Men,” “Men know women are powerful, and we don’t mind that one bit.
 It empowers us that you’re empowered,” “Unless, that is, you disempower us in order to feel empowered.”

 Which brings us back to Kate and Joe.
 What could Kate have done differently so as not to have emasculated Joe?
 And what could Joe have done differently so as not to feel emasculated?